jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/anchor-is-valid.md

 <a href="#top">Navigate to internal page location</a>
 ```

-### Case: I need the HTML to be interactive, don't I need to use an a tag for that?
+### Case: I need the HTML to be interactive, don't I need to use a tag for that?

 An `<a>` tag is not inherently interactive.
 Without an href attribute, it really is no different from a `<span>`.